Article written by Elisa - Travel Writer & Local in France

 If you are looking for places to visit in France in February, don’t miss Menton and its Lemon Festival, which usually occurs during the second half of February.
 For centuries in Europe, Menton has been famous for its lemons: very bright, yellow, and elongated fruits prized by chefs for their rich essential oil.

-Since 1934, the Fête du Citron (Lemon Festival) takes place every February and it involves giant sculptures of lemons and other citrus fruits.
+Since 1934, the Fête du Citron (Menton’s Lemon Festival) has taken place every February, and it involves giant sculptures of lemons and other citrus fruits.
 The displays are also accompanied by parades, shows, music, and dances.

 If you wonder where to spend winter in France in the sun, Martinique in the French Antilles is a good option for warm temperatures, golden beaches, and Caribbean fun.

+Martinique is the ideal winter break in France.
 There are many fun things to do in Martinique, French Caribbean.
-People looking for a quiet stay in a postal perfect Caribbean setting will be happy with the Martinique beaches, with coconut palms, white sand, and turquoise water.
+People looking for a quiet stay in a postcard-perfect Caribbean setting will be happy with the Martinique beaches, with coconut palms, white sand, and turquoise water.
 Choose a beautiful eco-hotel by the sea and enjoy a relaxing winter vacation surrounded by nature.

 Finally, Martinique is also an island with an interesting history and heritage.
 Visit some colonial houses or learn about their precious Rum Agricole in a distillery.
 These domains are usually a great place to see how life was in Martinique a couple of centuries ago.